Students and researchers working with archives and special collections in the Search Room in the Barker Research Library, Palace Green Library.

 We make our collections accessible to all for the purposes of academic and community research, and provide catalogues to them online.
 In accordance with standard professional practice our catalogues will reflect the language of the collection and of its original creators; additionally, the catalogues may have been written many years ago when the collection was first received by the university.
 Voices, objects and images from the past can display attitudes, opinions and relate to events which may be viewed as biased and offensive in today’s society.
 Other voices are not present.
 We are committed to listening to all communities and welcome your engagement.
-If you wish to contact us about any language used in our catalogues or about any particular item in our collections please make a note of the reference number and contact us.
+If you wish to contact us about any language used in our catalogues or about any particular item in our collections please make a note of that item's reference number or shelf-mark and contact us.

 How to access our collections?

 When you have your list of possible sources, you can access them in different ways:

 If you are in the early stages of a grant application, we can offer:

 Advice on how our collections can support you